 The shape of things to come?
 It’s curved.
 From furniture and furnishings to prints and patterns, it’s time to leave hard-lined edges behind and embrace something a little softer.
-With the interiors world falling for sinuous shapes with all together more inviting vibe, we explore how you can whip your space into (curved) shape…
+With the interiors world falling for sinuous shapes, we explore how you can whip your space into (curved) shape…

 The Curve Appeal

 What is it about the softening of corners that makes it all so inviting?
 In their simplest form, circles have no beginning or end, they’re free moving and in many cultures represent community, perfection and infinity.
 We’re naturally drawn to rounded shapes when we’re seeking comfort and somewhere to rest.